stepchowfun/toast/README.md

   serve:
     cache: false # It doesn't make sense to cache this task.
     mount_paths:
-      - index.html # Synchronize this file between the host and the container.
+      - index.html # Updates to this file will be visible inside the container.
     ports:
       - 3000:80 # Expose port 80 in the container as port 3000 on the host.
     location: /usr/share/nginx/html/ # Nginx will serve the files in here.